Primary Navigation Mobile

 Which cordless vacuum cleaner is the best?

 Without a shadow of a doubt, the Dyson V12 Detect Absolute Slim takes home the win here.
 It’s lightweight, powerful and really worth the extra investment.
-We wouldn’t overlook the Henry Quick either, it’s exceptionally well made and has the best battery life of all examples we tested.
+We wouldn’t overlook the Henry Quick either, it’s exceptionally well made and has the best battery life of all the examples we tested.

 Which cordless vacuum cleaner is the lightest?

 A light vacuum cleaner will always be preferable, especially when used in handheld mode for cleaning a car.
-A chunkier unit will get tiresome to hold after a while, not to mention will often be larger in size and awkward to operate in a smaller car.
+A chunkier unit will get tiresome to hold after a while, not to mention that it will often be larger in size and awkward to operate in a smaller car.
 What you’ll ideally want is a vacuum that balances low weight with quality materials and a decent battery.

 In our test, the Dyson V12 Detect Slim Absolute won the featherweight award, weighing just 2.2 kg.